 6. Help Your Business with Compliance

 As huge data breaches come into mainstream awareness, more and more authorities have started hefting the duty of protecting customer data onto corporations and businesses.
-They introduce laws to do this and fine entities which don’t comply.
+They introduce laws to do this and fine entities that don’t comply.

 A cybersecurity company will help your business meet these regulations by keeping your network up to date.
 They will also help you shape policies in your business around cybersecurity so you stay within compliance obligations.